 Unit 1 40% The Hospitality and Catering Industry

 Unit 1 looks at the Hospitality and Catering Industry.
 This is theory based and students will acquire a broad range of subject knowledge relating to understanding the Hospitality and Catering industry.
-Students will look at the structure of the industry, analyse job roles and working conditions.
-Look at the factors affecting the success of the industry.
-All areas of safety legislation and types of food poisoning causes and how to reduce them.
+Students will look at the structure of the industry, analyse job roles and working conditions, examine the factors affecting the success of the industry and learn in-depth, about food hygiene and safety; how types of food poisoning are caused and how to reduce incidences of them.
 This unit is delivered throughout the two years to give the students a sound overall understanding to enable them to achieve their full potential in their external exam.

 Unit 2 60% Hospitality and Catering in Action

-Unit 2 relates to Hospitality and Catering in Action.
-This unit is coursework based and assessed internally, students will create a range of dishes.
+Unit 2 involves Hospitality and Catering in Action.
+This unit is coursework based and assessed internally, culminating in a 3 hour practical exam supported by a written portfolio.
 The course is designed to enable students to gain a good foundation of knowledge, understanding and skills that are required by the Hospitality and Catering industry.
-Students have the opportunity to develop a variety of skills, including food preparation and cooking skills, organisation, time management, planning, communication and problem solving.
+Students will develop a variety of food preparation and cooking skills, organisation, time management, planning, communication and problem solving.